mohanr/mohanr.github.io/_posts/2025-08-19-SnowflakeID.md

 > Snowflake is a network service for generating unique ID numbers at high scale with some simple guarantees.
 > I am trying to code this in OCaml.

 > This is not finished yet because the tests are not sufficient.
-I am not looking the individual bits that
+I am not looking at the individual bits that
 > compose the Snowflake ID.
 And the datetime utilities lack clear documentation.
 So writing tests
 > for proper usage is hard.
 > But the tests shown below generate monotonically increasing Snowflake ID.